RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 ## Known Issues

 Using paths with spaces i.e. C:/users/foo/project/my project/ may result in a 404 response when serving files in memory.
-Workaround is to ensure your project paths have no spaces in them.
+Therefore, make sure your project paths have no spaces in them.

 ## Support & Suggestions